anglesideangle/ros-template/README.md

 > It sounds like you really dislike containers and container based development.
 Why did you make this?

 This template only depends on a container engine, git, and make.
 These, unlike nix or pixi/conda, are tools almost everyone, regardless of their os, has installed on their system.
 Perhaps one day things may be different, but until then, I am but a servant to network effects.

+# Whats new?

+I made a few changes to the original template.
+First, the example is just built in instead of being a submodule which makes it easier to both install and remove.
+Additionally, I made changes to include a shared '.env' file for setting environment variables which are shared between the container and make file.
+I also added an example compose file, and changes to the entrypoint to be a copied root directory for any additional configs that are needed, and changed the base contianer file to include the zenoh RMW.
+Finally, added push and pull commands for pushing built images to an image registry.

+# Credit

+Original tempalte by anglesideangle from https://github.com/anglesideangle/ros-template.git Also, would like to acknowledge Nathan Hahn for zenoh setup which is what I used for a basis.